sakura-dragon/clusters/README.md

 There is a `local-cluster.yaml` config file that can be used with [kind](https://kind.sigs.k8s.io) to setup a local k8s cluster for testing purposes.

+To configure a local cluster you will want to checkout this git repository locally and ensure that `$LOCAL_DOMAIN` is set to a hostname that resolves to `127.0.0.1`.

 ```bash
 # Create the local kind cluster
 kind create cluster --config=local-cluster.yaml